kenlabs/ptree-bs/README.md

 ## What's this?

-Implementation of [peer-to-peer search trees](https://0fps.net/2020/12/19/peer-to-peer-ordered-search-indexes/) [(probabalistic b-trees trees)](https://www.dolthub.com/blog/2020-04-01-how-dolt-stores-table-data/) with IPLD schema and blockstore.
-It is similar to prolly tree in dolt but the fundamental storage, tree node and so on are implemented by ipfs module(cid, schema, blockstore, linksystem...)
+Implementation of [peer-to-peer search trees](https://0fps.net/2020/12/19/peer-to-peer-ordered-search-indexes/) [(probabalistic b-trees trees)](https://www.dolthub.com/blog/2020-04-01-how-dolt-stores-table-data/) It is similar to prolly tree in dolt but the fundamental storage, tree node and so on are implemented by ipfs module(cid, schema, blockstore, linksystem...)

 ## What's this used for?

 We are planning to use the module in ipfs storage index.

+## Note

+The config about chunk strategy is set globally and should not be modified while using.
+If you use the custom config, you should set it before using every time and should not change the config.

+The cidprefix of ProllyNode encoded is dagcbor.